All About Our Restaurants

 (859) 303-4100

 Smithtown Seafood, voted Lexington, Ky.’s Favorite Seafood Restaurant, has the best fish and chips and fried catfish in Kentucky!
-Established in conjunction with FoodChain, a non-profit research hub for urban indoor farming and aquaculture, we still serve their herbs and salad greens and prepare their freshly harvested tilapia whenever available.
-Enjoy a special dish created by Chef Agnes Teresa Marrero Rosa and lovingly imbued with the warm flavors of her native Puerto Rico.
+Established in conjunction with FoodChain, a non-profit research hub for urban indoor farming and aquaculture, we serve their herbs and salad greens and prepare their freshly harvested tilapia.
+Enjoy one of Chef Agnes’s weekend specials, lovingly imbued with the warm flavors of her native Puerto Rico.
 Grab a table and a beer next door at West Sixth Brewing and place your order online; we’ll bring it to you piping hot.
 Can’t stick around?
 Everything is available for carryout; we’ll pack it up for you to enjoy at home or work!

 Est. 2017